KQED News and The California Report

 I Am Covered Through the Low Income Health Program.
 What Do I Do?

 The Low Income Health Program (LIHP) was built as a "bridge to reform."
 On Jan.
-1, 2014, most LIHP recipients will automatically transition to Medi-Cal.
-Some people will earn too much money to qualify for Medi-Cal, but will be eligible for coverage and — most likely — subsidies, under Covered California.
-You should have received information in the mail from the Department of Health Care Services.
+1, 2014, most LIHP recipients automatically transitioned to Medi-Cal.
+Some of them may earn too much money to qualify for Medi-Cal, but will be eligible for coverage and — most likely — subsidies, under Covered California.
+You should have received information in the mail from the Department of Health Care Services about the transition.